Day 1 Arrive in Istanbul, Turkey

 Day 27 Amsterdam (Disembarkation)

 - CRUISE: Deluxe 22-night cruise from Oltenita to Amsterdam in an outside stateroom with hotel style beds

 - ISTANBUL: Guided sightseeing, visit Hagia Sophia, Blue Mosque, Topkapi Seraglio, and the GrandBazaar; Host service during your stay

 - BUCHAREST: Guided sightseeing, see the Parliament Building and visit the National Art Museum

 - DANUBE DELTA: Delta excursion

-- CONSTANTA: Guided sightseeing, visit the Natural History and Archaeological Museum
+- CONSTANTA: Guided sightseeing, visit the Natural History & Archaeological Museum

 - VELIKO TÂRNOVO: Guided sightseeing, visit the Patriarch’s Church

 - ARBANASSI: Guided visit of the Ethnographical Museum and the Church of the Nativity